 One of the most innovative ways to help employees improve their performance is to have them evaluate each other.
 Establish a system of 360-degree feedback, where one employee is evaluated on an established, written system by peers, superiors, and subordinates alike.
 There is often no better judge of an employee’s performance than a peer who is working on the same team, day after day.
 Studies have shown that 360-degree feedback can provide clear cues that help employees improve their work performance.
 The system can also help teams of employees improve their communication and work together more cohesively as well.

 Invest in Your Employees

 Good managers have an eye for employees who have tremendous potential.
 They also need to know when to invest in that potential so that it can be realized, and ultimately be used to the company’s advantage.
 Larger companies (with deeper pockets) may choose to establish a path for advanced civil schooling for select employees, so that they can earn advanced degrees and then apply them in positions of greater responsibility within the company.
-Other companies may choose to enroll employees in training that helps them do their job (or a different job) more effectively.
+Other companies may choose to enroll employees in training that helps them do their job more effectively.
 In some cases, offering the employees access to seminars or conferences can help improve their performance as well.

 Empower Your Employees

 If you are the type of manager who counsels your employees regularly, institutes 360-degree performance feedback, and invests in their development, your next step is to establish an organizational culture of empowerment.
 Recent studies have shown that organizations that empower their employees are more productive, and ultimately more profitable.
 So communicate your objectives clearly, and then leave it to your employees to devise ways to achieve them.
 Actively encourage candid respectful feedback from your team, and give them the same in return.
-Ensure that the environment within the company is a positive one; institute an organizational climate survey at least annually to ensure that you don’t have any blind spots, and make any necessary corrections to maintain your positive organizational culture.
+Ensure that the environment within the company is a positive one; institute an organizational climate survey at least annually to ensure that you don’t have any blind spots.
+Make any necessary corrections to maintain your positive organizational culture.